Webtrends: History

-On October 31, 2007, three corporate vice presidents and the CEO were asked to resign.
-Although there was initial speculation the company was to be quickly sold to its largest competitor, later reports indicated the change signaled a long-term move.
+On October 31, 2007, three corporate vice presidents and the CEO were asked to resign from the company.
+Initial speculation suggested the company might be sold to its largest competitor, but later reports indicated that the change signaled a long-term strategic shift.

 In February 2014, the company hired Joe Davis as its new CEO.
 In May 2014, the company moved its headquarters from the Pacific First Center to the U.S. Bancorp Tower in Downtown Portland.

 Impact

-In 2009, Webtrends launched a transit ad campaign revolving around whether or not cyclists should pay a road tax.
-The ad asked, "Should Cyclists Pay A Road Tax?".
-Both drivers and the cycling community reacted strongly to the ad, with strident opinion on both sides of the debate.
-The aim of the campaign was to demonstrate the ability of the company's Web analytics to track the resulting online commentary around the issue.
+In 2009, Webtrends launched a transit ad campaign that posed the question of implementing a cyclist road tax.
+The campaign aimed to demonstrate the company's ability to use web analytics to track online commentary about the issue.